 Our conversations with customers and industry leaders validate that early hunch in a big way, even surpassing our expectations.
-In fact, one of Zylo’s large enterprise customers (40K employees) recently analyzed their Cloud vs. on-prem footprint.
-Our customer found that, for the first time in company history, Cloud had overtaken traditional software.
+In fact, one of Zylo’s large enterprise customers–a pharmaceutical company with more than 40,000 employees–recently analyzed their cloud vs. on-prem footprint.
+They found that, for the first time in company history, cloud-based software deployments had overtaken traditional software.

 Regardless of the size of the company in which you work, SaaS is growing rapidly.
 Today IT and Procurement need to put strategies around this large area of internal investment.
 Now is the time to put the same level of rigor and controls around SaaS that have traditionally happened around all other large categories of investment in the company.
 Now is the time to professionally manage SaaS.

 At the ProcureCon Indirect West conference in Denver, Zylo hosted a panel discussion to discuss how three IT and Procurement leaders were prioritizing SaaS and driving SaaS-specific strategies across their business.
 We spoke with:

 Even with wide disparities in employee size and industry, processes and risks are similar: both IT and Procurement are looking to solve the same set of conceptual challenges.
 Let’s look a bit deeper into the biggest takeaways from our panel:

 Managing cloud software is not just a large enterprise problem.
 While Aleta at CoA is pushing to proactively predict support needs before they arise and manually touching all new software products that are entering their environment, both Workday and SFDC use different practices to handle as much of the software purchases as possible.

 Additionally, Carla is currently reviewing solutions to build a full inventory of all software across her business, and Josh is focusing on the largest and most strategic software investments across the company.